augustusnaz/laravel-vouchers/docs/usage/limits.md

 $vouchers = Vouchers::createReuse($product, 1, ['quantity' => 3]); // reuse twice
 ```

-Limit schemes is used to specify whether the total quantity is reduced per instance, associated items or per redeemer.
+Limit scheme is used to specify whether the total quantity is reduced per instance, associated items or per redeemer.

 | Name                     | Description                                                  |
 | ------------------------ | ------------------------------------------------------------ |